 Oops, I slipped and made a batch of crack.
 (Named for the crackers it’s based on, but likely also its addictiveness.)
 I wasn’t going to – it’s the sort of thing that if there’s a batch of in the house, I eat just to get it to stop talking to me.
 It hits all the right notes – sweet-salty-crunchy-chewy-buttery-chocolatey – and is easier to make than any batch of cookies.
 Sold?
 I’m sorry.
 And you’re welcome.

 The formula is all over the interwebs: lay about a sleeve and a half of (salted!) saltines on a parchment-lined sheet.
 Bring a cup each of butter and brown sugar to a boil – at first it will look like it’s swimming in melted butter, but after a minute of stirring, will look like proper caramel.
 Let it bubble for 3 minutes, then pour it over the crackers.
-Slide it into a 350F oven for 8-10 minutes (watch toward the end to make sure it’s not burning), then pull it out and scatter a handful or two of chocolate chips overtop.
-About a cup.
+Slide it into a 350F oven for 10-12 minutes (watch toward the end to make sure it’s not burning), until it’s deep golden, then pull it out and scatter a handful or two of chocolate chips overtop.
+About a cup and a half.

 Leave them for a minute or two, then spread the chocolate (which will be perfectly melted and not scorched or seized) over the caramel.
 That’s it.

 Then all you need to do is let it cool, bash it into pieces and make yourself and anyone around you very happy.